 Location: Rush 137

-Presenters: MRC Graduate Student Lightning Talks
+Presenters: MRC Graduate Student Lightning Talks (all slides)

 - Kai Li: “Understanding Research Methods (through Software) in Scientific Texts” (slides)